dwnstr/docs/pages/ulc/configuration/buttons.md

-# Stage Controls
+# Buttons

-## What are Stage Controls?
+## What are Buttons?

-Stage Controls, or "Buttons" as they are referenced in the code, are the bread and butter of ULC.
+Buttons are the bread and butter of ULC.
 They enable you to provide the player with key-bindings that will interact directly with vehicle lighting extras in real time.

 Only the stage buttons you define will appear on screen, if none are defined the ULC ui will be hidden.